AlwaysLearningDeeper/Salesforce-Predictive-Modelling/README.md

 * Javier Iranzo Sánchez  Intern @MLLP Research Group, UPV
 * Javier Rodríguez Domínguez Intern @ITI, UPV

-The contest consist of predicting the adquisitive power of a client, data was provided by Cajamar bank,it consisted of a collection of continous and categorial values were the parameter name was anonymized, doing the preprocessing of this data more difficult in terms of demographic analysis.
+The contest consist of predicting the adquisitive power of a client, data was provided by Cajamar bank, it was a csv file with continous and categorial anonymized parameters, doing the preprocessing of this data more difficult in terms of demographic analysis.
 The target it's calledPoder Adquisitivo and it's a continous value so we are facing a regression problem.

 We now present a brief explanation of our submission.